masc-ucsc/docs/docs/pyrope/01-introduction.md

 $prp test
 ```

-All the pyrope files reside in `src` directory.
+All the pyrope files reside in the `src` directory.
 The `prp` builder calls LiveHD to
 elaborate the pyrope files and run all the tests.